 Luan Anhui, China Travel Guide

 Luan experiences a humid subtropical climate, characterized by four distinct seasons.
 These bring varied conditions across the year.
-Winter (December-February) means cold and dry weather, with average temperatures around 0-5°C (32-41°F).
+Winter (December-February) means cold and dry weather, having average temperatures of around 0-5°C (32-41°F).
 Spring (March-May) brings mild and wet conditions, with average temperatures from 10-20°C (50-68°F), and rainfall increasing in April and May.

 Low Season (Summer: June-Aug, Winter: Dec-Feb) has lower prices but extreme temperatures.
 Summer brings heat, humidity, and heavy rainfall.
 Winter means cold conditions.